kennedyCzar/AlphabetSoup-Using-Django/README.md

 1. Time Efficient: Could be time consuming also considering it loops in N
 2. Time Coplexity: O(N**2 − N + 1) == O(N**2) Linear time
 3. Space complexity: O(1) space efficient.
-4. We could decide making it VEry fast by teating the different loops seperate. that would give us a time complexity of O(N) + O(N) = O(N) at the expense of space complexity.
+4. We could decide making it Very fast by treating the different loops seperate. that would give us a time complexity of O(N) + O(N) = O(N) at the expense of space complexity.